nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/fast_pair.rst

 Firmware Revision characteristic
 --------------------------------

-The Fast Pair specification requires enabling GATT Device Information Service and the Firmware Revision characteristic.
+The Fast Pair specification requires enabling GATT Device Information Service and the Firmware Revision characteristic for selected Fast Pair use cases (for example, the input device use case).

-For this reason, the default values of the Kconfig options :kconfig:option:`CONFIG_BT_DIS` and :kconfig:option:`CONFIG_BT_DIS_FW_REV`, respectively, are set to enabled.
+For this reason, the relevant use case Kconfig options (for example, the :kconfig:option:`CONFIG_BT_FAST_PAIR_USE_CASE_INPUT_DEVICE` Kconfig option) select the :kconfig:option:`CONFIG_BT_DIS` and :kconfig:option:`CONFIG_BT_DIS_FW_REV` Kconfig options.
-The default value of :kconfig:option:`CONFIG_BT_DIS_FW_REV_STR` is set to :kconfig:option:`CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION` if :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` is enabled.
+If the target project uses Zephyr's :ref:`application version management <zephyr:app-version-details>`, the default value of the :kconfig:option:`CONFIG_BT_DIS_FW_REV_STR` Kconfig option is set according to the versioning information found in the :file:`VERSION` file.
-The option is enforced by sysbuild when ``SB_CONFIG_BOOTLOADER_MCUBOOT`` is enabled.

 Otherwise, it is set to ``0.0.0+0``.

-This requirement does not apply for the locator tag use case as specified in the `Fast Pair Device Feature Requirements for Locator Tags`_ documentation.
-As a result, these Kconfig overrides are not applied when the :kconfig:option:`CONFIG_BT_FAST_PAIR_FMDN` Kconfig option is enabled.

 MTU configuration
 -----------------